 Unfortunately, gauze can cause problems for dogs and make them sick.
-The issue is that cause can pose a choking hazard.
-And if the dog manages to get the gauze down, the fabric could become lodged in the dog’s digestive tract.
+The issue is that it can pose a choking hazard.
+And if the dog manages to swallowt the gauze down, the fabric could become lodged in the dog’s digestive tract.

-If your dog has swallowed a small piece of gauze (relative to his size), there’s a possibility the gauze will come out in his poop.
-However, it may also cause intestinal blockage, a serious medical condition that can lead to death if left untreated.
+If your dog has swallowed a small piece of gauze (relative to his size), there’s a possibility the gauze will just come out in his poop.
+However, if he is unlucky then it may cause intestinal blockage, a serious medical condition that can lead to death if left untreated.